kaliberjs/scroll-progression/readme.md

 - `ResizeObserver`

+---

 ## Usage

 This library tracks to progression of a given element between two points within its [scroll parent](#the-scroll-parent).
+These two points are called [scroll triggers](#scroll-triggers).

+### The scroll parent
+The scroll parent of an element is found by finding the closest parent that has an `overflow` or `overflow-y` value of `auto` or `scroll`.

+### Scroll triggers

-These two points are called scroll triggers.
-A scroll trigger consists of an `anchor` and (optionally) an `offset`.
-The anchor is a relative value based on the container's height. `0` means the top of the container, `1` means the bottom.
+All the functions defined in `@kaliber/scroll-progression/triggers` return an object consistsing of an `anchor` and (optionally) an `offset`.
+The anchor is a relative value based on the scroll parent's height. `0` means the top of the scroll parent, `1` means the bottom.
 If you need to increase or decrease with an amount of pixels, you can use the `offset` property for this.

 For instance: a scroll trigger describing the point 100 pixels below the top of an element is described as follows: